 The full text of the GDPR can be found here.
 For more information, please visit the EU Commission’s GDPR website at this link.

 The GDPR’s implementation date is approaching quickly, and significant effort is required from both data controllers and data processors in order to ensure compliance.

-What Continuum is doing to prepare for GDPR
+What Continuum Has Done to Comply With GDPR

-Continuum is currently preparing to align business practices, processes and policies with the GDPR’s data protection obligations to help us and our customers meet compliance before the GDPR’s implementation date.
+Continuum is has taken steps to align business practices, processes and policies with the GDPR’s data protection obligations to help us and our customers meet compliance before the GDPR’s implementation date.